Do Veggie Burgers Make a Safe Bet for Diabetes Patients?

 Sodium and Processed Options

-They might seem like a solid choice, but here’s the deal—some store-bought versions come loaded with sodium.
-That’s not ideal for anyone watching their intake.
-Check those labels and go for lower-sodium options to keep things balanced.
+They might seem like a solid choice, but some store-bought versions come packed with sodium.
+That’s not ideal for anyone keeping an eye on intake.
+Scan labels and choose lower-sodium options to keep things balanced.

 Individual Responses to Plant-Based Diets